barrelstrength/onward/README.md

 # Onward!

-Onward is a collection of build tools to help automate common front-end workflows.
+Onward is a collection of build tools to help organize and automate common front-end workflows.

 ## Setup